Sofía Hartard: Club career

 Hartard played for Universidad de Chile from 2014 to 2017.
 As the team captain, she won the Apertura 2016 champion of Chile's Primera División with the club.
+She also had a stint with Emirati club Abu Dhabi SC alongside her fellows Ámbar Soruco and Fernanda Araya.

-Hartard signed with Spanish club Sporting Club de Huelva in 2017.
-She made 30 appearances for the club in the 2017-2018 season.
+Hartard signed with Spanish club Sporting de Huelva in 2017.
+She made 30 appearances for the club in the 2017–2018 season.

-From 2018 to 2020 Hartard played for Spanish club Deportivo Alavés Gloriosas.
+From 2018 to 2020 Hartard played for Spanish club Alavés.

 In 2021, she returned to Universidad de Chile.

+In 2025, Hartard signed with Universidad Católica from Santiago Morning.

 International career

 Hartard made her senior debut for Chile in a friendly against Brazil on November 25, 2017.

 Personal life

 Sofía Hartard is the sister of Chilean footballer Elías Hartard.